GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
 >
-> ~ *Ted Nelson*
+> ~ *Joe Armstrong (programmer)*

 ---
 ## 🏎 Quick Facts